-Veterinary professionals are uniquely equipped to reach many of the people around the world who have never heard the good news of Jesus Christ.
-Most of these unreached people live in rural or nomadic communities where their livestock play a central role in their livelihood.
-In many places, income, nutrition and labor are provided by livestock.
+Veterinary professionals are uniquely equipped to reach people around the world who have never heard the good news of Jesus Christ.
+Most of these unreached people live in rural or nomadic communities where livestock play a central role in their livelihood by providing income, nutrition and labor.
 A chicken lays eggs which can be sold for grocery money.
 Goats provide a protein-rich milk to nourish growing children.
-A donkey plays the role of a truck and brings goods to market to sell.
-A herd of cows serves as a retirement fund.
+A donkey plays the role of transportation and brings goods to market to sell.
+A herd of cows may serve as a retirement fund.

-When these animals are in poor health, are weak, plagued with disease or die, it drastically impacts the lives of these people.
+When these animals are in poor health, are weak, plagued with disease or die, it drastically impacts the lives of their owners.
 A healthy animal can literally make the difference between life and death for an entire family.
 Veterinary professionals are invited into these communities to provide training in basic animal health, nutrition, first aid and disease prevention.
-These people are empowered to take their futures into their own hands without having to become dependent on outside help or expertise.
+Families are empowered to take their futures into their own hands without having to become dependent on outside help or expertise.

-Animals are a bridge to relationship in any culture.
+Animals are an important bridge to relationships in any culture.
 Whether treating a puppy in urban America or a camel in rural Ethiopia, veterinary professionals build relationships with people whose animals they are caring for.
-In communities where a missionary would not be welcome, someone with veterinary skills is invited in to share their expertise.
+In communities where a missionary would not be welcome, someone with veterinary skills is invited in to share their professional expertise.
 As relationships of trust are built, opportunities are created to share the good news of Jesus Christ.

-Click on one of the three options on the right to see who is serving with CVM, read stories of lives transformed, and see how you can help!
+Click on one of the three options on the right to see who is serving with CVM, read stories of transformed lives, and see how you can help!